TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/SharingAndSwitching/Index.rst

 Switching Fluid layouts
 =======================

-First, prepare a design to produce a double column web page having a header and footer, using the Fluid layouts technique.
+This design switches between a single column layout and a double column layout.

 In the TYPO3 CMS backend, create a standard page named :name:`LayoutDoubleColumn` just under (inside) the :name:`Home` page.
 On the